 Shifting it off the floured table and onto the baking board was the next challenge (if you don’t tear the dough on the table, you’re sure to do it during transport!).
 Lots of flour and patience are useful.

 Now that the matzah rounds were safely on the board, we were almost home free.
 Nina did a little additional rolling to make the matzah thinner, and then we “forked” the dough, making tiny holes to keep the matzah from forming large air bubbles in the oven.
 Finally a sprinkling of salt for taste and to prevent browning.
 They were ready to go into the oven.

 View the video: Making Matzah at Bobolink Farm

 From then on, piece of cake.
 Well, I guess that’s not the appropriate phrase to use.
 The matzot only take a couple of minutes to bake in a 600° oven, so we hung out by the warm oven and watched over them.
 Pulling the matzah out of the oven, we both bent over and peered closely, pleased with the results.
 Did we make the 18 minutes?
 Well, that will be our little secret.

 Munching on the finished, still warm product, I inwardly felt warm too.
 I may not make all my own matzot this year, but I know how to do it now.
 I will however proudly serve my handmade matzah at our Passover seder this year, and share my experience with all at the table.

-If you want to make your own matzah, you can go to Bobolink Dairy Farm on Sunday, April 9.
-Nina will run two workshops, one from 10:00 am to 11:30 am, and the second from 12:30 pm to 2 pm.
+If you want to make your own matzah, you can go to Bobolink Dairy Farm on Sunday, March 25.
+The class runs 10:30 am to 11:30 am.
 Click here to go to their website and sign up for the courses.